lightkurve/lksearch/README.md

 Contact
 -------
-*Newlk_search* is an open source community project created by the [TESS Science Support Center](https://heasarc.gsfc.nasa.gov/docs/tess/).
+*TSSC* is an open source community project created by the [TESS Science Support Center](https://heasarc.gsfc.nasa.gov/docs/tess/).
 The best way to contact us is to [open an issue](https://github.com/lightkurve/lightkurve/issues/new) or to e-mail tesshelp@bigbang.gsfc.nasa.gov.

 Please include a self-contained example that fully demonstrates your problem or question.

+alternative name pitches:
+Search Package for TESS Kepler and K2 Surveys (SPEKKS) (Search)SpaceCubes
+The Terrible Secret of Space